-To create a new table click on Add New Table.
+To create a new table, click on Add New Table.
 This will take you to Add Newtab.
 After giving your table a name and description, choose the number of rows and columns you need.
-Don’t worry, you can always add/remove columns and rows from your table when entering data or by editing the table later.
-Click Add Table button when you are done.
+Don’t worry.
+You can always add/remove columns and rows from your table when entering data or by editing the table later.
+Click the Add Table button when you are done.

 Now you will reach the Edit Table screen.
 This is the table editor where you can add data to your table.
 You can also add and remove columns or rows.
 All rows and columns can be dragged and rearranged.
 Once you have created the table, it is time to add this table into a post.

 That’s it.
 It is this easy to create and add tables in your WordPress posts.
 You don’t have to write a single line of HTML or CSS.
-If you want to customize the look and feel of the table, then there is an option for that (you would need to customize the CSS for this part).
+If you want to customize the table’s look and feel, then there is an option for that (you would need to customize the CSS for this part).